TECoSA Seminar – Dynamic Games for Cyber Deception

 We aim to bring you a TECoSA Seminar on the first Thursday of each month during term-time.
 For Autumn 2022, the talks will be on-line or hybrid.
 All are welcome to attend and we look forward to some lively discussions.
 Members can accept the invitations, non-members can email firstname.lastname@example.org to register.

 Our December seminar is with Quanyan Zhu, Associate Professor of Electrical and Computer Engineering at NYU, and Director of LARX, the Laboratory for Agile and Resilient Complex Systems.
+This event is jointly organized by TECoSA and Digital Futures, where Prof Zhu is currently a scholar in residence.

 ABSTRACT: Deception and anti-deception technologies are new paradigms of active cyber defense.
 They provide defenders a proactive and autonomous security mechanism by engaging the adversaries and influencing their moves to the defender’s advantage.
 Game theory captures the strategic and self-interested nature of attackers and defenders in cybersecurity.
 It provides an ideal set of quantitative tools to develop such a framework to analyze and design deception.
 In this talk, we first present a taxonomy of deception and counter-deception and understand how they can be conceptualized, quantified, and designed or mitigated.
 Then, we present a class of dynamic games of incomplete information to capture the fundamental characteristics of deception and demonstrate the applications of game theory and learning in problems such as attack engagement, lateral movement, and information manipulation.
 The talk will also discuss open problems and research challenges that the game theory community can address and contribute with an objective to build a multidisciplinary bridge between game theory and cybersecurity.